Grant Root Management Group Permissions

 - The ability to assign the custom role to the App Registration.

-(In order to gain the ability to create custom roles, you need to elevate your Entra ID Permissions to theUser Access Administrator
+(In order to gain the ability to create custom roles, you need to elevate your Entra ID Permissions to theUser Access Administratorrole by following this guide)

 Instructions